thinkinglabs/thinkinglabs.github.io/_drafts/can-the-pull-request-replace-agree-as-a-team-to-never-break-the-build.md

 ---
 layout: article
-title: Can the Pull Request Replace Do Not Break the Build
+title: Can the Pull Request Replace Agree As a Team to Never Break the Build
 author: Thierry de Pauw
 category: articles
 tags: [ Continuous Integration, Extreme Programming ]